Table of Contents

 - Poor conductors of heat and electricity

-- Not shiny, sonorous, or malleable
+- Not shiny, sonorous, malleable or ductile

 - Examples: Hydrogen, oxygen, iodine, carbon, bromine, chlorine